 Moreover, the ESA recognizes the importance of engaging local communities, stakeholders, and scientists in the conservation process.
 It encourages collaboration and partnerships between government agencies, non-profit organizations, and private landowners, fostering a collective responsibility for protecting endangered species and their habitats.

 In conclusion, the plight of endangered species remains a significant concern, demanding urgent action to prevent further extinctions.
-Through understanding their roles in ecosystems, implementing effective conservation strategies, and committing to global agreements, we can strive to protect these magnificent creatures from the edge of existence and secure a more sustainable future for both them and ourselves.
+By understanding their roles in ecosystems, implementing effective conservation strategies, and committing to global agreements, we can strive to protect these magnificent creatures from the edge of existence and secure a more sustainable future for both them and ourselves.